jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 That's our ancestors in the video, and it should be all of us today too.
 So, if you despise your job, believe in conspiracy theories, worry about climate change, get intimidated by the uber-rich, are scared about COVID-19... fine, you've spotted a problem.

 What are you going to do about it?
 Wait to cast a vote in an election, or find, fund, make, and use a new tool to solve the problem?
+What would Harry Potter do?

 For all the negatives of this pandemic, I think there's one big positive.
 Most people are stepping up, staying home, self-isolating, and social distancing.
 A few weeks ago, these habits didn't even exist, and it's already taboo to flaunt them.
 Our society can still adapt when we realize we should.